vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

  # protein alignments, user-defined kdetrees & mean branch support cut-off values
  run_get_phylomarkers_pipeline.sh -R 1 -t PROT -k 1.2 -m 0.7

- # To run the pipeline on a remote server, we recommend using the nohup command upfront, as shown below:
+ # To run the pipeline on a remote server, we recommend using the nohup command upfront,
+ #  as shown below:
- # in this case, calling also IQ-TREE, which will select among the (HKY,TN,TVM,TIM,SYM,GTR)+RATE models
+ # in this case, calling also IQ-TREE, which will select among the (HKY,TN,TVM,TIM,SYM,
- # and do 5 independent tree searches under the best-fit model, computing ultrafast bootstrapp
+ # GTR)+RATE models and do 5 independent tree searches under the best-fit model,
- # and aproximate Bayes branch support values
+ # computing ultrafast bootstrapp  and aproximate Bayes branch support values
- nohup run_get_phylomarkers_pipeline.sh -R 1 -t DNA -S 'HKY,TN,TVM,TIM,SYM,GTR' -k 1.0 -m 0.7 -T high -N 5 &> /dev/null &
+ nohup run_get_phylomarkers_pipeline.sh -R 1 -t DNA -S 'HKY,TN,TVM,TIM,SYM,GTR' \
+ -k 1.0 -m 0.7 -T high -N 5 &> /dev/null &

  # use tail -f logfile to follow the output that the script logs to the logfile
  tail -f logfile